cymatiste/botinthewoods/README.md

 module.exports = config;
 ```

-Then run:
 - cmd > npm install

+To generate a forest GIF:
+- cmd > node test.js
+(test.js can be edited to change the number of frames outputted.
+Will eventually expose a bunch more options in here and make them command line parameters as well.)

+To generate and tweet one every half hour (plus however long it takes to build the thing)
 - cmd > node bot.js

-This will tweet every 30 minutes by default.
-If you want to test out creating GIFs without tweeting them, use
-- cmd > node js/test.js
-(you can configure it to output fewer frames for much faster sampling)
+All the actual work is done in js/ForestGenerator.js.
+Again, this will get broken up eventually into useful subfiles.

 If you get "Javascript heap out of memory" errors, these instructions might help:
 https://medium.com/@vuongtran/how-to-solve-process-out-of-memory-in-node-js-5f0de8f8464c

-## Misc notes:

-This is a work in progress!
-And it's kind of hacky, inputs not well sanitized; plz don't judge too hard.
+## This is a work in progress:

+I haven't put any time yet into making it friendly for others to use.
+This will get refactored as I work on it to be more flexible for adaptation to other purposes.

-Comments or suggestions are welcome; send them to sarah at xstnt dot net.
+Feedback and suggestions are more than welcome; tweet or dm them to @asthesparksfly.

 You'll find a bunch of unused stuff in here too:
 - an older web version of the tree generator with some exposed variables.